2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/README.md

 ### What do businesses ask AI/ML systems to do?

 Two common requests emerge:

-1. **Speed** - Improve their products faster
+- Help them to improve their products faster.
-2. **New Revenue** - Learn what their customers will want
+- Learn what their customers will want in future products or features.

 ### Why?

-1. **Speed** - Improve organizations products faster

-   Organizations are looking for ways to improve their current business

-   > Outcome desired is to realize revenue faster on current offerings
+Organizations are looking for ways to improve their current business.
+The outcome desired is to realize revenue faster on current offerings.
 Examples of how companies use AI/ML in this area:

-   - Identify operational improvements
+- Identify operational improvements.
-   - Identify product improvements
+- Identify product improvements.

-2. **New Revenue** - Learn what their customers will want

-   Organizations want to find net new revenue by identifying new ways/methods/products to sell

-   > Outcome desired is to find net new revenue on net new offerings to build(invest)
+Organizations want to find net new revenue by identifying new ways/methods/products to sell.
+The outcome desired is to find net new revenue on net new offerings to build(invest).
 Examples of how companies want to use AI/ML in this area:

-   - Predict what their customers will want
+- Predict what their customers will want to increase their satisfaction with future products.
-   - Look for patterns in customer behavior
+- Look for patterns in customer behavior that could open up new market opportunities.

 ### Why you, the vSphere administrator, and why your datacenter?